 Radiomics can be applied to most imaging modalities including radiographs, ultrasound, CT, MRI and PET studies.
-It can be used to increase the precision in the diagnosis, assessment of prognosis, and prediction of therapy response.
+It can be used to increase the precision in the diagnosis, assessment of prognosis, and prediction of therapy response, particularly in combination with clinical, biochemical, and genetic data.
 The technique has been used in oncological studies, but potentially can be applied to any disease.

 A typical example of radiomics is using texture analysis to correlate molecular and histological features of diffuse high-grade gliomas 2.

 The determination of most discriminatory radiomics feature extraction methods varies with the modality of imaging and the pathology studied.

 Current challenges include the full adoption of a common nomenclature, image data sharing, large computing power and storage requirements, and validating models across different imaging platforms and patient populations.
 Some of the challenges are being addressed by the increasing adoption of the radiomics quality score (RQS) 4.

 - 1. Gillies RJ, Kinahan PE, Hricak H. Radiomics: Images Are More than Pictures, They Are Data.
 Radiology.
 278 (2): 563-77. doi:10.1148/radiol.2015151169 - Pubmed

 - 2. AlRayahi J, Zapotocky M, Ramaswamy V, Hanagandi P, Branson H, Mubarak W, Raybaud C, Laughlin S. Pediatric Brain Tumor Genetics: What Radiologists Need to Know.
 (2018) Radiographics : a review publication of the Radiological Society of North America, Inc. 38 (7): 2102-2122. doi:10.1148/rg.2018180109 - Pubmed